vitaly-t/pg-promise/README.md

 Things to note from the example above:
 * Sub-transactions do not declare a context parameter in their callback.
-It is not because they don't receive one, they all do, but they don't care in such situation because of the shared connection chain that will result in the same `ctx` object as for the main callback, so they just reuse it from the parent, for simplicity;
+It is not because they don't receive one, they all do, but they don't care in such situation because of the shared connection chain that will result in the same `t` object as for the main callback, so they just reuse it from the parent, for simplicity;
 * A nested transaction cannot be disconnected from its container, i.e. it must get into the container's promise chain, or it will result in an attempt to execute against an unknown connection;